crowclient/crow-1.8.9/README.md

 # Crow

 Crow is a PvP and utility mod for Minecraft 1.8.x.
-It supports Forge and Feather, adding quality-of-life improvements and bug fixes.
+It supports Forge, adding quality-of-life improvements and bug fixes.

 ## How to build it yourself